TylerKimbell/Live-RPH/README.md

   -Replace {id} on line 21 with your toolbelt id.
     -To find your toolbelt id open the network tab of devtools on the page, search for "timeline", and look at the path url.
 It will be /users/{id}/timeline.json
     <img width="1437" alt="toolbeltId" src="https://github.com/TylerKimbell/Real-Time-RPH-Calculator/assets/8732563/8db97d21-2711-4a7a-b84a-8086ccf361a4">

+# How to Use
+Simply open the console in devtools and you should see the output from the script.
+Hotkeys to open Console:
+Windows – Ctrl + Shift + J.
+Mac – Cmd + Opt +J.